-- (a) provide a framework to manage negotiations with Applicants for Access Rights to the Network; - (b) establish a workable, open, non-discriminatory, efficient and inclusive process for lodging and processing applications for Access Rights; - (c) use transparent and detailed methodologies, principles and processes for determining Access revenue limits, terms and conditions; - (d) reach an appropriate balance between: - (i) the legitimate business interests of ARTC, including: - (A) an opportunity to recovery of at least sufficient revenue to meet the efficient costs associated with providing Access to the Network, having regard to the efficient operation of the Hunter Valley Coal Chain;
+- (a) provide a framework to manage negotiations with Applicants for Access Rights to the Network; - (b) establish a workable, open, non-discriminatory, efficient and inclusive process for lodging and processing applications for Access Rights; - (c) use transparent and detailed methodologies, principles and processes for determining Access revenue limits, terms and conditions; - (d) reach an appropriate balance between: - (i) the legitimate business interests of ARTC, including: - (A) recovery of at least sufficient revenue to meet the efficient costs associated with Access to the Network.

-- (B) a fair and reasonable return on ARTC's investment in the Network and Associated Facilities commensurate with its-the commercial and regulatory risks involved; and - (C) encouraging customer confidence and market growth in the rail industry and also, in particular, the Hunter Valley coal industry; - (ii) the interest of the public, including: - (A) increasing competition and ensuring efficient use of resources; - (B) identifying improvements to the Network and Associated Facilities to facilitate optimal performance of the Hunter Valley Coal Chain; and - the promotion of economically efficient investment, use and operation of the Network, being an element of the Hunter Valley Coal Chain; and - (C)(D) facilitating appropriate coordination between ARTC and the HVCCC in order to promote the coordinated and efficient operation of the Hunter Valley Coal Chain. - (iii) the interests of Access Holders using Access Rights, and Applicants seeking Access Rights to the Network, including: - (A) providing Access to the Network on fair and reasonable terms, including providing for the determination of tariffs that reflect the matters in section 1.2(d)(i)(A) and (B); - (B) providing Access in a transparent, efficient and nondiscriminatory manner; and - (C) providing reliability in rail infrastructure's contribution to the Hunter Valley Coal Chain; - (e) provide an efficient and effective dispute resolution process in the event that ARTC and the Applicant are unable to negotiate mutually acceptable Access Agreements; and - (f) operate consistently with the objectives and principles in Part IIIA of the CCA and the Competition Principles Agreement including, without limitation, the pricing principles in section 44ZZCA of the CCA.
+- having regard to the efficient operation of the Hunter Valley Coal Chain; - (B) a fair and reasonable return on ARTC's investment in the Network and Associated Facilities commensurate with its commercial risk; and - (C) encouraging customer confidence and market growth in the rail industry and also, in particular, the Hunter Valley coal industry; - (ii) the interest of the public, including: - (A) increasing competition and ensuring efficient use of resources; - (B) identifying improvements to the Network and Associated Facilities to facilitate optimal performance of the Hunter Valley Coal Chain; and - (C) the promotion of economically efficient investment, use and operation of the Network, being an element of the Hunter Valley Coal Chain; - (iii) the interests of Applicants seeking Access Rights to the Network, including: - (A) providing Access to the Network on fair and reasonable terms; - (B) providing Access in a transparent, efficient and nondiscriminatory manner; and - (C) providing reliability in rail infrastructure's contribution to the Hunter Valley Coal Chain; - (e) provide an efficient and effective dispute resolution process in the event that ARTC and the Applicant are unable to negotiate mutually acceptable Access Agreements; and - (f) operate consistently with the objectives and principles in Part IIIA of the CCA and the Competition Principles Agreement.